jg-digital-media/jgdm-100DaysOfCode/work/working.md

 Another factor how my brain works is retraining it not to think of Python when using condition statements.  :)

+## Object Oriented JavaScript

 Moving on for now back to OOP JS.

+I updated the **four_in_a_row** folder to start the project.
+At this point, all JS files are declared JavaScript Classes, nothing more.